 - Organizational abilities for organizing schoolwork, setting up a personal study area, setting personal expectations and making the most of an academic planner.

-- Expectation management for successfully identifying teacher expectations and priorities.
+- How to identify teacher expectations and priorities.

 - How to use active listening.

-- Understanding and tackling college admissions requirements, including the college essay.
+- Understanding college admissions requirements and how to tackle the college admission essay.

-- Job interview preparation techniques, including crafting and effective resume and cover letter, and practicing interview questions.
+- Job interview preparation, including writing an effective resume and cover letter.